Tour of Dresden's Old Town

 If we turn left on Theaterplatz, we come to the Zwinger.

-The Zwinger is one of the most impressive baroque buildings in Germany.
+The Zwinger is one of Germany's most impressive Baroque buildings.
 Augustus the Strong commissioned the complex after visiting Louis XIV's Palace of Versailles.
-The palace was designed as an orangery, garden and fairground.
-The architect Matthäus Daniel Pöppelmann designed the palace, which was built between 1710 and 1728.
+The palace was designed as an orangery, garden, and festival venue.
+Architect Matthäus Daniel Pöppelmann designed the palace, which was built between 1710 and 1728.

 The name Zwinger refers to an area between the defensive walls.
 In the 15th century, there was a Zwinger garden between the city walls in Dresden, which supplied the royal court with fresh products.
-Today's Zwinger is in a different location, but the new palace retains the name of the old garden.
-The Zwinger was primarily a royal entertainment venue and is characterized by richly decorated portals and extravagant fountains.
-The Nymph Bath by sculptor Balthasar Permoser is a fine example of the Zwinger's fabulous Baroque fountains.
+Today's Zwinger is located in a different place, but the entire complex has retained the name of the old garden.
+The Zwinger was primarily a royal pleasure garden and is characterized by richly decorated portals and extravagant fountains.
+It is worth making your way to the western pavilion, where you will find the Nymph Bath by sculptor Balthasar Permoser—a beautiful example of the Zwinger's fabulous Baroque fountains.

-The Zwinger was badly damaged during the bombing raids in the Second World War.
-It was reconstructed in the 1950s.
-The Zwinger houses three museums, including the Old Masters Gallery, the Porcelain Collection and the Collection of Mathematical and Physical Instruments.
+The Zwinger was severely damaged during the bombing raids of World War II.
+It was reconstructed and rebuilt in the 1950s.
+The Zwinger houses three museums, including the Old Masters Picture Gallery, the Porcelain Collection, and the Collection of Mathematical and Physical Instruments.

 The gardens are open to the public free of charge.